charity-web/game-day-notifications_terraform/README.md

 2. Securing AWS services with least privilege IAM policies.
 3. Automating workflows using EventBridge.
 4. Integrating external APIs into cloud-based workflows.
-5. Automated the entier solution with Infrastructure as Code tool Terraform
+5. Automated the entire solution with Infrastructure as Code tool Terraform